Spanish IV Tutorial: Basic Phrases, Vocabulary and Grammar

 Suffixes may be attached to nouns, adjectives or adverbs.
 Unaccented vowels should be dropped before adding the suffixes.
 The most common suffixes are -ito (a) and -cito (a).
 They express size, affection, admiration, appreciation or pity.
 The ending -ero (a) indicates the maker or dealer in charge of something.
 To indicate where something is made or sold, add -ería.
 When -eza and -ura are added to adjectives, they express abstract nouns.
 When -dor is added to a verb (minus the final letter), it indicates the performer of the action.

 The subjunctive is not used very often in English, but it is very common and important in Spanish.
-Some command forms are actually the subjunctive, so the formation of the present subjunctive should not be too difficult.
+Some imperative / command forms are actually the subjunctive, so the formation of the present subjunctive should not be too difficult.
 Start with the first person singular yo conjugation in the present indicative tense, remove the final -o and add these endings:

 Present Subjunctive